 A Mandate is an official order of commission to do something.
 A Mandate is broken down into a combination of a primary verb and a primary noun.

-Every Citation can contain one or more mandates; but as in the case of Stub Citations and Information Gathering Citations, they don’t have to.
+Every Citation can contain one or more mandates; but as in the case of Stub, Informational, and Information Gathering Citations, they don’t have to.